-Today as a part of the Riley Blake Designs Road Trip Fabric Blog Tour, I’m sharing with you a tutorial for a waterproof patchwork picnic blanket pattern.
-If you like this project then you may also like this “Hit the Open Road” Pillow Pattern.
+Today I’m sharing with you a tutorial for a waterproof patchwork picnic blanket pattern.
+It is made using squares of fabric and a vinyl tablecloth for the back!
+If you like this project, then you may also like this “Hit the Open Road” Pillow Pattern.

 Okay, are you ready to make a blanket?